 Specially commissioned works Places, Spaces, Traces for The Romani Cultural & Arts Company, the groundbreaking Gypsy Maker project—an initiative that supports the development of innovative works by established and emerging Gypsy, Roma and Traveller artists.
 The exhibition also features the work of Dan Turner and is supported by Arts Council Wales toured three venues.

 See the works in the exhibition here.
-An evening of talks and discussions in association with g39 takes place on Wednesday 30th September 6-8pm.
-Tickets for this free virtual event are available here
+An evening of talks and discussions in association with g39 took place on Wednesday 30th September.

 For the Love of Gaia